 How to Use IPRoyal

 So, you only need to leave your tab to change the account settings – or deposit money if you opt to use the dashboard’s wallet functionality.

-If you deposit at least $200, IPRoyal enables its reseller tools: a separate dashboard for managing sub-users and an API for doing the same tasks programmatically.
-The API documentation is well maintained and supports over a dozen programming languages.
+If you add at least $200, IPRoyal enables its reseller tools: a separate tab for managing sub-users and an API for doing the same tasks programmatically.
+The API documentation is well maintained and supports major programming languages.

-Once you’ve bought a plan, the setup procedure depends on which proxy type you get.
+Once you’ve bought a plan, the proxy setup procedure depends on which proxy type you get.

-For example, Royal residential proxies give you a widget with multiple options.
-You can choose a country, rotation type, and sticky session duration which is a text field for whatever time period you want.
+For example, IPRoyal’s residential proxies give you a widget with multiple options.
+You can choose a location (or multiple locations), rotation duration, and connection protocol.
 There are some extra options as well: selecting between several proxy formats, IP or DNS hostname.
-Once done, you can export up to 1,000 lines of formatted proxy addresses.
+Once done, you can copy or download the generated list of endpoints.

 IPRoyal offers browser extensions for Chrome and Firefox.
 They function like any other similar tool, letting you use proxy servers without altering your browser or operating system settings.